 And the reason for creating stability, space and relaxation is that these in turn make it easier for us to feel our body and control it... with less effort.

-In my own teaching endeavours I sometimes focus on space and relaxation first and worry about stability later.
+In my own teaching endeavours I sometimes focus on moving between creating space and relaxation first and worry about stability later.

 To that end I'll often start with seated poses because stability isn't such a large critical factor.